Content Guide

 Our Editorial Philosophy

-Society & AI produces scholarship that bridges substantive academic inquiry with accessible public discourse.
-Our work addresses the complex intersections of artificial intelligence, education, and societal transformation—domains that demand both analytical precision and communicative clarity.
+Society & AI produces scholarship that bridges rigorous academic inquiry with accessible public discourse.
+Our work examines the intersections of artificial intelligence, education, and social life — domains that demand both analytical precision and the kind of clarity that reaches readers who do not share a single discipline.

 A Living Editorial Voice

-Our content taxonomy is not fixed.
-As the field of AI and society evolves—and as we refine our understanding of how best to serve our readers—we continuously assess and expand our editorial categories.
-New forms of scholarly expression may emerge; existing categories may be refined or consolidated.
-This dynamism reflects our commitment to responsive, relevant scholarship rather than rigid adherence to predetermined formats.
+Our content categories are not fixed.
+As the field evolves — and as we refine our understanding of how best to serve readers and contributors — we assess and update our editorial categories accordingly.
+This document reflects our current practice.

 Content Types